good-ware/js-log/README.md

 ## Features

+1. In addition to a message (an object or scalar) a log entry may consist of tags (an array of strings), context (an object or scalar), and data (an object or scalar). message, and data may also be arrays.
-1. HAPI-style tags: Log entries can be filtered by tags on a per-transport basis
+2. Log entries can be filtered by tags on a per-transport basis
-2. Redaction of specific object keys.
+3. Redaction of specific object keys.
 Redaction can be enabled and disabled via tags.
-3. Safely logs large objects and arrays - even those with circular references 3.1.
-Embedded Error objects are logged separately (e.g., in the 'cause' and 'error' properties), grouping multiple log entries via a unique identifier
+4. Safely logs large objects and arrays - even those with circular references 4.1.
+Embedded Error objects passed via 'message' and 'data' are logged separately (e.g., in the 'cause' and 'error' properties), grouping multiple log entries via a unique identifier
-4. Promotes object properties to a configurable subset of 'meta' properties
+5. Promotes object properties to a configurable subset of 'meta' properties
-5. Reliable flushing
+6. On-demand flushing to CloudWatch Logs
-6. Does not interfere with other code that uses Winston
+7. Does not interfere with other code that uses Winston
+8. Transformation/redaction of logged objects via events

+## Performance

-7. This code is as efficient as possible; however, users are encouraged to call isLevelEnabled() (and even memoize it) to avoid creating expensive messages that won't be logged
+This code is as efficient as possible; however, users are encouraged to call isLevelEnabled() (and even memoize it) to avoid creating expensive messages that won't be logged
-8. Transformation of logged data via the log event

 ## Transports Supported